Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions: Introduction

 When the large initial distributions \eqref{large-data} are allowed, the key mathematical challenge for verifying nonlinear Landau damping to \eqref{VKG0} or \eqref{VKG} stems from the nonlinear terms, affecting both global well-posedness and the long-time stability.

-On the other hand, in the classical paper of Landau \cite{Landau000}, he formally analysed that the nonlinear Landau damping effect can not be expected for the completely general large initial distributions.
+As emphasized by Mouhot and Villani~\cite{Mouhot000}, nonlinear Landau damping can not be expected for arbitrarily large perturbations, which is also shown in the numerical study of Zhou, Guo, and Shu~\cite{ZhouGuoShu2001}.
 In this work, we introduce the quasi-neutrality condition \eqref{qn} as a pivotal stabilization mechanism to recover the macroscopic phase mixing.
 This condition constrains the net charge density to keep the smallness, thereby ensuring the screened electric field $E(t,x)$ is suitably weak to suppress unsteady perturbations and stabilize the characteristic flow.
-In this way, we can obtain
+In this way, we have

-However, quasi-neutrality alone is insufficient to complete the proof; more accurate bounds on $\nabla_v f^\pm$ must additionally be derived to close the a priori assumptions, which is done by the bootstrap argument.
+However, quasi-neutrality alone is insufficient to complete the proof, more accurate bounds on $\nabla_v f^\pm$ must additionally be derived to close the a priori assumptions, which is done by the bootstrap argument.

 Based on the local-in-time existence of strong solution in Proposition~\ref{Local solutions}, we formulate a priori assumptions in \eqref{ziyouliu02}, that is,

 Then we can prove the global existence together with the optimal decay estimates for the net charge density.